-Black-n-Bluegrass Junior Roller Derby is a youth sports League dedicated to bringing the thrilling, fast paced, full contact sport of Junior Roller Derby to Northern Kentucky..
-Our goal is to provide a fun, safe and supportive environment for young athletes (ages 8-17)(6 and 7 year olds can participate but not compete) where they can come together and play this highly exciting sport of speed, strategy and teamwork.
-Junior Roller Derby helps empower our Skaters with self-confidence, leadership skills and helps develop athletic abilities while improving overall fitness.
-We will achieve this by providing a place where Skaters can learn to play Roller Derby in a framework built around trust, friendship, respect for the individual, athletic competition and community service while having lots of fun!
-Black-n-Bluegrass Junior Roller Derby is an equal opportunity League and does not discriminate on gender, race, creed, color or sexual orientation.
+Black-n-Bluegrass Junior Roller Derby is a youth sports League dedicated to bringing the thrilling, fast-paced, full-contact sport of Junior Roller Derby to Northern Kentucky.
+Our goal is to provide a fun, safe and supportive environment for young athletes (ages 8-17)(6 and 7 year olds can participate but not compete) where they can come together and play this highly exciting sport of speed, strategy, and teamwork.
+Junior Roller Derby helps empower our Skaters with self-confidence, leadership skills, and athletic abilities while improving overall fitness.
+We will achieve this by providing a place where Skaters can learn to play Roller Derby in a framework built around trust, friendship, respect for the individual, athletic competition, and community service while having lots of fun!
+Black-n-Bluegrass Junior Roller Derby is an equal opportunity League and does not discriminate on gender, race, creed, color, or sexual orientation.

 Playing the Game